race-on/webpage/source/registration.md

 Fees can be payed on the following date/times:

 * January 13-19, Mon - Fri from 4 - 4:30 pm in EEB 131, while the registration period is **open**.
-* January 20, Mon from 4 - 4:30 pm in EEB 131, **after** the registration period has closed.
+* January 21, Tue from 4 - 4:30 pm in EEB 131, **after** the registration period has closed.

 Please don't wait until the last minute.